1975 WHA playoffs: (W1) Houston Aeros vs. (C1) Quebec Nordiques

 The series matched the Western Division champion Houston Aeros, as coached by Bill Dineen, against the Canadian Division champion Quebec Nordiques, as coached by Jean-Guy Gendron.
 The two teams had split their six regular season matchups.

 The Aeros, having lost only one playoff game leading to the Finals, did not have many problems with Quebec, who only had a lead for a combined thirteen minutes in the whole series, all of which came during Game 2, where Quebec scored a goal on three occasions to break a tie during the game that was followed by Houston tying the game each time before Houston pulled away in the final period.
 Game 3, the first modern-era professional championship game in Quebec City, was attended by 9,775 fans.
-Frank Hughes broke the scoreless tie 14 seconds in the second period before Poul Popiel added in insurance in the third period for a 2-0 win.
+Frank Hughes broke the scoreless tie 14 seconds in the second period before Poul Popiel added in insurance in the third period for a 2–0 win.
 In Game 4 (to 8,246 attending fans), the Aeros clinched the championship with a dominant fourth game, with Gord Labossiere delivering the series-winning goal at 19:53 in the first period to give them a 3–1 lead in an eventual 7–2 victory.
 Ron Grahame, who played every minute as goaltender for the Aeros and went 12–1 with ten straight wins (a record), won the first WHA Playoff MVP.

 Gordie Howe mulled retirement after the game ended for a front office job, although he would ultimately play for five more years.
 WHA chief referee Bill Friday announced his retirement after the end of Game 4 (ultimately, he served as referee-in-chief for the last three WHA seasons before being the referee for the final WHA game in 1979).
 This was the last professional championship for the city of Houston until the Houston Rockets won the 1994 NBA Finals nineteen years later.

+This was the only time the Avco World Trophy was clinched on enemy ice.

 Statistical leaders

+Skaters

 These were the top ten skaters based on points.